-At CRANE1, our qualified and experienced technicians do more than fix cranes, hoists and structures.
+At CRANE1, our qualified and experienced technicians do more than fix cranes, hoists, and structures.
 By solving your crane challenges, we’re helping to improve your entire business.
-Our overarching goal is to provide solutions that keep you safety compliant, increase your production uptime and reduce your overall costs — so that your company operates safely, efficiently and cost-effectively.
+Our overarching goal is to provide solutions that keep your company safety compliant, increase your production uptime, and reduce your overall costs — so that your company operates safely, efficiently, and cost-effectively.

 Stay Safety Compliant

 We Protect Your Employees and Your Business

 Our CRANE 1 Safety Specialists provide performance and safety inspection solutions for regulatory and company compliance and tracking.
 Our Service Technicians arrive service-ready and safety-ready with industry-specific certifications.
 Our category experts provide asset management and consultation for sustainability and workplace safety.

 We Protect Your Brand